jimhigson/oboe.js-dissertation/main/main.md

-concurrency though threading generally consider blocking in a single thread to be acceptable and will prefer the synchronous mode whereas languages with first class functions are naturally conversant in callbacks and will prefer asynchronous I/O. We should remember that in programming our languages limit the patterns that we readily see and that the schemes which map most easily onto our languages are not necessarily the best possible organisation.
-For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order but viewed from inside a language whose statements invariably yield single, discrete values it is comfortable to conceptualise the REST response as a discrete event.
-This tendency for a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the programming languages of the day.
-UML sequence diagrams provide a syntax for instantaneously delivered return values, with no corresponding notation available for a resource whose data is progressively revealed.
+concurrency though threading generally consider blocking in a single thread to be acceptable and will prefer the synchronous mode whereas languages with first class functions are naturally conversant in callbacks and will prefer asynchronous I/O. In programming the language limits the patterns that we readily see and the schemes which map most easily onto our languages are not necessarily the best possible organisation.
+For any multi-packet message sent via a network some parts will arrive before others, at least approximately in-order but viewed from inside a language whose phasing encourages statements to yield single, wholly evaluated results it is comfortable to conceptualise the REST response as a discrete event.
+This establishment of a 'limiting comfort' extends to graphical notations such as UML whose constructs strongly reflect the textual programming languages of the day.
+UML sequence diagrams include the syntax for instantaneously delivered return values but, despite being commonly used to draw network data transfer, provide no corresponding notation for a resource whose data is progressively revealed.

 While the coining of the term REST represented a shift in how we think